-What is Westminster Homeless Action Together
+What does Westminster Homeless Action Together (WHAT) do?

-Westminster Homeless Action Together is a partnership which organised a week of action between 10th and 17th July 2016, during which over 200 volunteers went out onto the streets of Westminster to gather more information about our street homeless population.
+Westminster Homeless Action Together organised a week of action between 10th and 17th July 2016, during which over 200 volunteers went out onto the streets of Westminster to gather more information about our street homeless population.
 The week was part of a European-wide initiative to end rough sleeping.
 This week of action was all about engaging the public in a conversation on the issue of rough sleeping.
 It was an exercise to listen to homeless people about what had caused them to be homeless and what could make a difference to help them come off the streets.
 It was also an opportunity for the community in Westminster to be part of helping to provide perspectives and solutions beyond the usual people who work for homeless charities and the local Council.